Marindo-12/ai-attendence-system-student/README.md

-# face-recognition-attendance-system
+Face Recognition Attendance System
-A Python-based Face Recognition Attendance System using DeepFace for facial recognition, OpenCV for webcam capture, and Openpyxl for Excel logging.
-The GUI is built with Tkinter.
+A Python-based Face Recognition Attendance System using DeepFace for facial recognition, OpenCV for webcam capture, and Openpyxl for logging attendance to an Excel sheet.
+The GUI is built with Tkinter, and Pygame provides sound feedback.
 It enables real-time face detection and automated attendance tracking.
-A Python-based Face Recognition Attendance System that uses DeepFace for facial recognition, OpenCV for webcam capture, and Openpyxl for logging attendance to an Excel sheet.
-The GUI is built with Tkinter, and Pygame provides sound feedback.

 Features:
 Real-time Face Recognition: Automatically detects and matches faces with pre-stored reference images.